FaisalA-dev/Trivia/README.md

 **Trivia** is an app that gives a multi choice questions and you have to answer them

-Time spent: **1.5** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can view the current question and 4 different answers
+- [x] User can view the current question and 4 different answers
-- [ ] User can view the next question after tapping an answer
+- [x] User can view the next question after tapping an answer
 - [x] User can answer at least 3 different questions

 The following **optional** features are implemented:

-- [ ] User can use the vertical orientation of the app on any device
+- [x] User can use the vertical orientation of the app on any device
-- [ ] User can track the question they are on and how many questions are left
+- [x] User can track the question they are on and how many questions are left
-- [ ] User can see how many questions they got correct after answering all questions
+- [x] User can see how many questions they got correct after answering all questions
-- [ ] User should be able to restart the game after they've finished answering all questions
+- [x] User should be able to restart the game after they've finished answering all questions

 The following **additional** features are implemented: